mlochbaum/BQN/doc/search.md

 `𝕩∊𝕨` is the same as `(𝕨⊐𝕩)<≠𝕨`.
 Note the reversal of arguments!
 In both `∊` and `⊐`, the open side points to the searched-in argument and the closed side points to the searched-for argument.
 Relatedly, in Select (`⊏`), the open side points to the selected argument, which is more like the searched-in argument in that its cells are generally accessed out of order (the searched-for argument is most like the selection result `𝕨⊏𝕩`).

 Index of always returns exactly one number, even if there are multiple matches, or no matches at all.
-To find the indices of all matches, start with [Match](match.md) [Each](map.md), then [Indices](replicate.md#indices) (I didn't mean for it to sound so repetitive!
+To find the indices of all matches, start with [Match](match.md) [Each](map.md), then apply [Indices](replicate.md#indices) (I didn't mean for it to sound so repetitive!
 It just happened!).

         / "letters" ≡¨< 'e'        # Many to one